jwtk/jjwt/README.md

 | `A192GCM` | 192 | AES GCM using 192-bit key<sup><b>1</b></sup> |
 | `A256GCM` | 256 | AES GCM using 256-bit key<sup><b>1</b></sup> |

-These are all represented in the `io.jsonwebtoken.security.EncryptionAlgorithms` utility class as implementations of the `io.jsonwebtoken.security.AeadAlgorithm` interface.
+These are all represented as constants in the `io.jsonwebtoken.security.EncryptionAlgorithms` utility class as implementations of the `io.jsonwebtoken.security.AeadAlgorithm` interface.

 As shown in the table above, each algorithm requires a key of sufficient length.
 The JWT specification [RFC 7518, Sections 5.2.3 through 5.3](https://datatracker.ietf.org/doc/html/rfc7518#section-5.2.3)